 - If you are given prescription foods (such as gluten-free pasta), you may wish to let the school caterers have a store of this.
 Give the caterers your phone number so that they can contact you directly if more information is required

 Supply any special snacks or "birthday treats" in a labelled tin (the teacher can then give these out if other children bring in treats for birthdays).
-Try to send in "extras" each half term so your child does not run out and supply your child's own allergen-free cake if you know in advance the birthdays of classmates who may take in cakes.
-When it is your child's birthday perhaps they could supply a suitable allergen free cake for all to try (discuss this with the teacher first).
+Try to send in "extras" each half term so your child does not run out and supply your child’s own allergen-free cake if you know in advance the birthdays of classmates who may take in cakes to school.

 If your child has a seasonal allergy, make sure that you visit your GP prior to the season for adequate medication and advise the teacher about difficulties such as games lessons outside, wearing of sunglasses, etc. Try avoidance techniques or measures to eliminate exposure to allergens, such as showering hair after games lessons or at home to remove pollens.

-Check activities such as playdough, art lessons, nature tables and care of the class pets.
+Check activities such as play dough, art lessons, nature tables and care of the class pets.
 Be especially aware of any contact allergies, such as eczema, which could be made worse by some activities.
-Ask the teacher about alternative activities which may be available for your child, together with a small group of children.
-Discuss distraction techniques to prevent focusing on factors such as itchy eczema (The National Eczema Society have more guidance on these issues 02075618230).
-For older children, lessons such as science should be discussed regarding chemicals, etc.
+Ask the teacher about alternative activities which they could provide, or may already be available, that your child could take part in with a small group of other children so that they do not feel left out.
+Discuss distraction techniques to prevent focusing on factors such as itchy eczema (The National Eczema Society have more guidance on these issues 0207 561 8230).
+For older children, lessons such as science should be discussed with regard to chemicals etc.

-For PE and Games, make sure staff are aware of the children who have asthma.
-Reminders from staff may be necessary about taking inhalers/ Epipens to sports fields (and especially off site).
+For PE and Games, make sure staff are aware of children who have asthma.
+Reminders from staff may be necessary about taking inhalers/ adrenaline auto Injectors to sports fields (especially off site).
 Emphasise the need for additional 'swim' time which will allow for children who may require emollients or showering if they have eczema.

 It is important that your child is included in all outings where possible and it is also important to make sure that they are enjoyable for your child without any, or minimal, risk of allergic reactions.

-Circle time is a good environment to introduce the subject of allergies to other children and to talk about how to help an allergic child deal with their allergy.
-It can be useful to explain about situations where your child can and cannot take part, for instance, other children can often think that they are being kind by offering sweets etc., to an allergic child so that they are not left out.
-They may also not understand why some children cannot take part in activities, such as sport, and it can be helpful for teachers to explain this to classmates, even quickly when starting an activity where one child cannot take part for medical reasons.
+Circle time is a good environment in early years to introduce the subject of allergies to other children and to talk about how to help an allergic child deal with their allergy.
+It can be useful to explain about situations where your child can and cannot take part, for instance, other children can often think that they are being kind by offering sweets etc. to an allergic child so that they are not left out.
+They may also not understand why some children cannot take part in activities, such as sport, and it can be helpful for teachers to explain this simply to classmates, before starting an activity where one child cannot take part for medical reasons.

-There are various books available to help explain allergy to children and further information on these can be obtained from Allergy UK.
-The most important thing is that your child feels included and secure, and that the other children do not feel they have to be kept apart from your child.
-It is easier if these situations are dealt with from an early age then, as the child grows up, their confidence also increases and they may find it easier as they get older to cope.
+There are various books available to help explain allergy to children, and further information on these can be obtained from Allergy UK.
+The most important thing is that your child feels included and secure, and that other children do not feel they have to be kept apart from your child.
+It is easier if these situations are dealt with from an early age then, as the child grows up, their confidence should increase and they can find it easier to cope as they get older.

-As your child gets older, very often their friends will be able to offer a great deal of support to them, so it is important that they understand as soon as possible about your child’s condition.
+As your child gets older, you may find that their friends will be able to offer a great deal of support to them, so it is important that they understand your child’s condition as soon as possible.

-Remember that all children need extra reassurance when starting/ going back to school and flare-ups of allergic conditions, such as asthma or eczema, can occur at any time.
-Tiredness due to lost sleep, if the child has allergic symptoms at night, may be a problem, so always take this into account.
-Always advise the teacher the next day if there has been a problem so your child's needs are fully understood.
-Ask the teacher to notify you of any problems encountered during the school day so you are aware of any potential triggers or problems which could carry on after home time.
-Try to manage any flare-up but, if things do seem to be going haywire then contact your GP/ Allergist to ensure you have the condition stabilised and once again feel in control.
+General Considerations Remember that all children need extra reassurance when starting/going back to school and flare-ups of allergic conditions, such as asthma or eczema, can occur at any time.
+Tiredness, due to lost sleep, if the child has allergic symptoms at night, may be a problem, so always take this into account.
+Always advise the teacher the next day if there has been a problem, so your child’s needs are fully understood.
+And ask the teacher to notify you of any problems encountered during the school day so you are aware of any potential triggers or problems which could continue after home time.
+Try to manage any flare-ups but, if things do seem to be worsening, then contact your GP/ Allergist for advice to ensure that the condition is controlled and stabilised quickly.